Financial Aid: Available Loans

 Students may choose to borrow private funding through a wide variety of lenders.
 Students may search and compare lenders and their benefits by visiting ELM Select .Western Connecticut State University highly recommends that students first apply for Federal Title IV loan programs before considering alternative loans.
 The reason for this recommendation is that the federal loans may posses more favorable terms and conditions that the private alternative loans.

 Western Connecticut State University offers students the ability to defer half of their bill by applying for WCSU's Payment Plan.
 If eligible, you may elect to participate by paying half of the balance due plus a $35 enrollment fee.
 The remaining balance is due in two equal payments on Sept.
 15 and Oct.
 15. WCSU also offers a monthly Automatic Payment Plan with a $25 enrollment fee per semester that students can sign up for using their Westconnduit account.
-WCSU Payment Plan information is available in the Office of Student Financial Services.
+WCSU Payment Plan information is available at the Cashier's Office.

 Borrowers may choose from among a variety of repayment plans for Loans administered under the Federal Family Education Loan Program: